 The Nebraska Buffer Strip Program is administered from fees assessed on registered pesticides.
 Cropland adjacent to perennial and seasonal streams, ponds, and wetlands can be enrolled in buffer strips, which are designed to filter agrichemicals such as fertilizers and pesticides.
 Two kinds of buffer strips are eligible - filter strips, which are narrow strips of grass; and riparian forest buffer strips containing trees and grass.
 The minimum widths are 20 and 55 feet, respectively; the maximum widths are 120 and 180 feet, respectively.

 The program is designed to be used in conjunction with the USDA Conservation Reserve Program (CRP), Conservation Reserve Enhancement Program (CREP), or other programs, however it can be used by itself, as well.
-Rental rates are calculated as follows:
+In addition to offering rental rates for both irrigated and non-irrigated cropland, and incentives for partnering with other government programs, there are incidental haying and grazing allowances in the Nebraska Buffer Strip Program.

 Interested landowners should contact their local Natural Resources District or USDA Natural Resources Conservation Service office to begin the application process.